Hernia Injuries in Louisiana Workers Compensation

 - Chronic strain hernias.

-Proving A Hernia Injury
+Proving A Hernia Injury in Louisiana Workers Compensation

 However, the majority of hernias are caused by acute or chronic strain.

-The typical acute strain may be either a sudden jerk or an overexertion in lifting a heavy object.
+The typical acute strain may be either a sudden jerk or overexertion in lifting a heavy object.

 Hernias caused by chronic strain usually occur in occupations requiring repeated minor strains, such as shoveling or lifting, which progressively weaken the abdominal wall.

-A lot of times, it can be difficult to prove that a work accident caused the hernia of an employee.
+A lot of times, it can be challenging to prove that a work accident caused the hernia of an employee.
 Generally, the employee will be able to recover workers compensation benefit if the employee can show the following:

 - That there was an injury resulting in hernia;